DrMaxPower/PF1/README.md

 This website is made with basic HTML and CSS.
 The flexibility comes a lot from CSS "flex".
 This function makes position super easy and more dynamic than margin and padding in pixels.
 However, two pitchers ("Kaknästornet" in Urban and "Mamma" in Nature) get out of line in smaller laptop sizes.
 Not in a major way but should be corrected in a future update.

+Testing features and links and all works well.
+No other problems with the browser or other devices are recognized.
+Pitchers can take a long time to load but it's not a problem in a small project like this.

 ### Validator Testing